Seddryck/Schemathief/docs/_docs/csv-parser.md

 ### Combining . and []

-Dot notation and square brackets can be combined in $TemplateNamePascalCase$ to describe deeply nested structures, such as lists within nested dictionaries.
+Dot notation and square brackets can be combined in Schemathief to describe deeply nested structures, such as lists within nested dictionaries.

 #### Example of combination